Lavvu: Symbolism

 The lavvu has been – and still is – a strong symbol for the Sami as a cultural haven.
 The lavvu played a prominent role in two events during the 20th century as more than just a shelter.
 The first was at the end of World War II during the winter of 1944/45 when the German troops retreated westward across northern Norway, burning most of the housing in Finnmark and eastern Troms counties before the Russian Red Army.
 Because of this destruction, many Sami lived in lavvus for many years afterward because of the lack of housing and unemployment from this period.
 Some of these Sami are still alive today who were born in these lavvus and have fond memories of them.

 The second event was when the lavvu was used during the Alta controversy in Norway from 1979 to 1981.
 A lavvu was set up in front of the Storting (Norwegian Parliament Building) which became an international focal point as several Sami went on a hunger strike to protest the proposed dam project that would have destroyed reindeer grazing grounds of the Sami herders in the area and inundated the Sami village of Máze.
 This lavvu became center stage in the political fight for Sami indigenous rights.
 The irony was not missed when the Oslo police bulldozed the lavvu during the protest.
 This conflict gave birth to the Sami Rights Committee which addressed Sami legal rights within Norway, resulting in the Sami Act of 1987.
 This in turn became the foundation for the Sámediggi (Sami Parliament of Norway), a democratically elected body for the Sami in Norway in 1989, and the Finnmark Act of 2005.

-The strong symbolism of the lavvu has also been shown in its pictorial form as the coat-of-arms for the municipality of Guovdageaidnu (Kautokeino) and in the physical shape of the Sámediggi building, whose shape was inspired by the lavvu.
+The strong symbolism of the lavvu has also been shown in its pictorial form as the coat-of-arms for Guovdageainnu Municipality (Kautokeino) and in the physical shape of the Sámediggi building, whose shape was inspired by the lavvu.